uk-gov-mirror/hmcts.et-ccd-export/README.md

     CCD_CLIENT_POOL_SIZE = <size> (where size should not be less than the concurrency in sidekiq else workers will become blocked)
     CCD_CLIENT_POOL_TIMEOUT = <timeout seconds> Set this to the max amount of time the code should wait for a client from the pool to become available
     ```

+    The CCD_DOCUMENT_STORE_REWRITE variable should either contain 'false' if
+    the URL's that come back from uploading a document should be used as
+    is OR a specification to define that the urls should be remapped because of
+    docker port forwarding for example.

+    So, if you are using docker, it should be set as follows

+    ```
+    CCD_DOCUMENT_STORE_REWRITE=localhost:4506:dm-store:8080
+    ```

+    Which means 'If localhost:4506' is returned, re map it to dm-store:8080

+    Without this, the CCD services that want to access this data from inside docker,
+    will not be able to.

+8. CCD Document Store - Disallowed types

+At the time of writing, ccd document store will not store RTF and CSV files.
+There is a change going through to the whitelist
+but to prevent cases from going through as a result of any errors raised by this - you can control which file types are disallowed
+using the following

+CCD_DOCUMENT_STORE_DISALLOW_FILE_EXTENSIONS=.csv,.rtf

+which is just a comma separated list of file extensions to disallow (including the dot)

 ## Running